 - We created the after-abortion talkline in 2002 because we needed a safe place, free of judgment and politics, to get emotional support.

 - We expanded our local Bay Area talkline into a daily, national, multilingual service in 2005 to meet growing demand.

 - We developed post-abortion e-cards in 2007 because loved ones who called our talkline often shared that they didn’t know the best way to convey their care to a woman in their life who has had an abortion.

 - We ventured online with a private community in 2009 to respond to women callers from across the nation who wanted to talk with each other in groups.

-For more than a decade, Exhale has listened to and supported thousands of women and men who have reached out to share their stories privately, and we have created a host of public forums where they can express themselves without fear of judgment.
+For more than a decade, Exhale has listened to and supported thousands of individuals who have reached out to share their stories privately, and we have created a host of public forums where they can express themselves without fear of judgment.
 In our ten years of operation:

 - Our talkline has received over 30,000 calls.

-- We have conducted 14 trainings to prepare 125 women and men to serve as volunteer counselors.
+- We have conducted 14 trainings to prepare 125 advocates to serve as volunteer counselors.

 - Over 250,000 talkline brochures have been placed in clinics nationwide.